psypherion/orion/README.md

 #### Your web framework redefined.

-Orion is a web framework that is designed to be simple, fast, and easy to use.
-It is built on top of the [Starlette](https://www.starlette.io/) ASGI framework and is designed to be a drop-in replacement for it.
-Orion is designed to be simple and easy to use, with a focus on performance and ease of use.
+Orion is a lightweight, high-performance, and modular web framework built on the Starlette ASGI framework.
+It is designed to be simple, fast, and user-friendly, with a strong focus on performance, ease of use, and modularity.
+Orion provides developers with the flexibility to extend and customize its functionality, making it an excellent choice for building modern and scalable web applications.

 ## Features
 - Simple and easy to use